carter-zhao/rambles/README.md

 # rambles
-some rambles whichin case of forgetting
+some rambles which prevent to forget